Regularized Nonlinear Acceleration: Regularized Nonlinear Acceleration of Convergence

 \subsubsection{Online updates.}

-Here, we receive the vectors $u_i$ one by one from the optimization algorithm.
+Here, we receive the vectors $r_i$ one by one from the optimization algorithm, and we would like to solve the linear system in parallel of the optimization algorithm.
 In this case, we perform low-rank updates on the Cholesky factorization of the system matrix.
-At iteration $i$, we have the Cholesky factorization $LL^T = \tilde U^T \tilde U + \lambda I$.
-We receive a new vector $u_+$ and we want
+At iteration $i$, we have the Cholesky factorization $LL^T = \tilde R^T \tilde R + \lambda I$, where $L$ is a triangular matrix.
+We receive a new vector $r_+$ and we want

 We can explicitly solve this system in variables $a$ and $b$, and the solutions are